David-Happel/CV4RS/README.md

 # Crop Classification from Sentinel-2 Time Series Data

 ## Overview
 This repository contains code relating to the 'Project Computer Vision for Remote Sensing' course at Technische Universität Berlin.
 This project involved researching state of the art techniques for classifying crops from satellite imagery.
-Three different types of architechtures were investigated: a 3-D CNN, a 2DCNN-LSTM hybrid model and a 2DCNN-Transformer hybrid model.
+Three different types of architechtures were investigated: a 3-D CNN (Baseline Model), a 2DCNN-LSTM hybrid model and a 2DCNN-Transformer hybrid model.

 ## Data
 The dataset for this project contains Sentinel-2 covering the Brandenburg region, Germany.